About The Coleman Institute

 Dr. Peter Coleman

-The Coleman Institute has seven locations across the United States to better serve you:
+The Coleman Institute has multiple locations across the United States to better serve you:

 - Richmond, Virginia